 AT ST. PHILIP'S - NEW COVID-19 New Procedures

-These are the new protocols and guidelines we will be following at St. Philip’s.
+These are the new protocols and guidelines we are following at St. Philip’s.

-- Drop-off and pick-up will be staggered.
-Ducks (4s) will attend from 8:45 to 11:45; Blue Rabbits (3s) will attend from 9 to 12; and Red Rabbits (2s) will attend from 9:15 to 12:15.
+- Drop-off and pick-up are staggered.
+Ducks (4s) attend from 8:45 to 11:45 am; Blue and Red Rabbits (3s) attend from 9 to 12 pm.
 However, siblings of different ages may arrive together at any of these times.

-- On arrival, parents will sign in electronically using Brightwheel (a back-up clipboard will also be available).
+- On arrival, parents sign in electronically using Brightwheel.

-- Staff will take the child’s temperature using non-contact thermometers.
+- Staff take the child’s temperature using non-contact thermometers.

-- Children will say goodbye at the door.
-Ducks will be taken to wash their hands upstairs and rabbits will wash their hands downstairs.
+- Children say goodbye at the door.
+Ducks are be taken to wash their hands upstairs and rabbits wash their hands downstairs.

-- Children will be in two (or three) groups of no more than 15 children each.
+- Children are in two groups of no more than 15 children each.
 (This is a change from the summer guidelines of 10).
-The two groups will stay separate throughout the morning.
-Ducks will learn and play using the upstairs space; rabbits will learn and play using the downstairs space.
+The two groups stay separate throughout the morning.
+Ducks learn and play using the upstairs space; rabbits learn and play using the downstairs space.

-- Both groups will have snack upstairs but at different times.
-(All surfaces will be disinfected in-between.)
-Teachers will serve snack; children will have separate servings.
+- Both groups have snack upstairs but at different times.
+(All surfaces are disinfected in-between.)
+Teachers serve snack; children have separate servings.
 Whenever possible, children have snack outside.

-- Both groups will use our outdoor spaces as much as possible, but will be in different locations.
+- Both groups use our outdoor spaces as much as possible, but are in different locations.

-- Staff will wear masks and smocks all morning; children will not wear masks.
+- Staff wear masks all morning; children do not wear masks.

-- The downstairs art room will be used for art and science activities primarily by the rabbits and as needed by the ducks, who can use the upstairs tables for art. the space is disinfected in between.
-Children will have their own art supplies kept in individual bins.
+- The downstairs art room is used for art and science activities primarily by the rabbits and as needed by the ducks, who can use the upstairs tables for art. the space is disinfected in between groups. disinfected in between.
+Children have their own art supplies kept in individual bins.

-- Because children must wash hands before dismissal, all children will be picked up at the front door, and rabbits at the rear stairwell door.
+- Children must wash hands before dismissal.
+Ducks are picked up at the front door, and rabbits at the rear stairwell door.
 Parents and caregivers will use Brightwheel to sign out.

 Toys, equipment and surfaces will be washed as needed and disinfected with spray at the end of every day.
-Our custodian, Tony Marcellin, also cleans and vacuums every morning before school begins.
+Our custodian, Tony Marcellin, also cleans and vacuums and disinfects every morning before school begins.